Temporary residence permit marked “Temporary worker”

 If so, you must apply for a residence permit.

 Employees who are nationals of the EU, EEA or Switzerland are automatically entitled to pursue their activity in the same way as a French national.
+British citizens must now also apply for a residence permit as provided below for any arrival after January 1, 2021.
 Algerian citizens are subject to the stipulations of the French-Algerian Agreement (refer to our fact sheet on the topic).

 Various categories of employees holding an employment contract with an employer established in France may be eligible for a multi-year Talent Passport permit.